 WP Super Cache serves cached files in 3 ways:

-- Simple: This is the most recommended method of file caching because you don’t have to edit PHP files, plus the .htaccess file need not be configured.
+- Simple: This is the most recommended method of file caching because you don’t have to edit PHP files, plus the .htaccess file does not need to be configured.

 - Expert: This is the fastest caching method to serve super cached HTML files to users, but requires a modification of your .htaccess files.

-- WP Super Caching: This method is used to cache pages for known users, like who log into your site, leave comments, etc. Though it’s the most flexible caching method, it’s slightly slower compared to other methods.
+- WP Super Caching: This method is used to cache pages for known users (the ones who log into your site, leave comments, etc.).
+Though it’s the most flexible caching method, it’s slightly slower compared to other methods.

 WP Fastest Cache comes with fewer configuration settings for WordPress caching, which makes it one of the easiest WordPress caching plugins available in the official WordPress plugins repository.

-Just like any other caching plugins, it creates static HTML files from your dynamic WordPress site.
+Just like any other caching plugin, it creates static HTML files from your dynamic WordPress site.

 To reduce the size of files, the plugin minifies HTML and CSS files.
 It also allows you to disable emojis on your site.
 It effectively implements browser caching to reduce page load time for repeat visitors and combines many CSS files into one to reduce the number of HTTP round-trips.